 The short answer to “can I disinherit my child?” is yes.
 This process is much more complicated than it may seem, however.
 You must be very careful when intentionally leaving children out of a will, as the laws can be complex in this area.

-If you are trying to disinherit your children in Denver or Thornton areas, speak with an attorney who will guide you down the right path.
 Contact Althaus Law to learn more about how you can accomplish your goals and pass your assets to those who you want to have them.

 How Do I Disinherit My Child?

 Simply not naming your child in your last will and testament will most likely not disinherit that child due to intestacy laws (laws of inheritance).
 If the child was born after your will was written, they will be entitled to a share of your estate.
 There are other situations where they may be able to take your assets as well.